raspberrypilearning/sleep-tracker/en/step_4.md

 </div>
 </div>

-Because the A button is on the left, we will use it to turn the brightness down.
+Because the A button is on the left, you will use it to turn the brightness down.

 ### Brightness down